moexmen/moe-computing-course/chapters/2-abstraction.md

 # Abstraction

-Functional abstraction allows us to treat functions as black boxes.
+Functional abstraction allows us to treat functions as black boxes, meaning that we just care about what a function does and how to use it.
-We just care about what a function does and how to use it.
+We don't care how it does its task.

 This is helpful when implementing more complex programs.
 We use **Wishful Thinking** to imagine that we have functions which do what we want.
 We start by thinking of what they should do and how to use them.
 This helps you to think about what functions and data you need before you implement the function.